wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Some

-The `some()` method in JavaScript tests whether at least one element in the array passes the test implemented by the provided function.
+The `some()` method tests whether at least one element in the array passes the test implemented by the provided function.
 It returns a Boolean value.

 ```javascript
 let numbers = [1, 2, 3, 4, 5];